 That’s what everyone wants to know.
 You don’t want to go too early and just see leaves, nor too late and just see dead-heads.
 A rule of thumb is from the middle of April.

 However, the precise flowering season varies with the weather.
 If late March is unseasonably warm, then they could be appearing in early April.
 If March is cold, then towards the end of April will be more likely.
 And who knows what effect climate change is having on them?

 My recommendation is to keep an eye on this Bluebell Webcam.
-(At the time of writing it’s just been updated to the 2022 season).
+(At the time of writing it’s just been updated to the 2023 season).
 Actually it’s not a webcam at all (I’ve just called it that to pique your interest).
 It’s short videos that appear daily to keep you informed of the progress of the bluebells.
-The English version that I linked to above is sometimes updated a bit later than this Dutch version.
+The English version that I linked to above is sometimes not as up-to-date as this Dutch version.
 So if you understand Dutch, or can pick up the key messages from the pictures, check out the Dutch version.